-- Your school could get fined for hoax call out charges, which means they have less money to spend theirs in danger.

-- If there is a real fire, your peers may not believe it and evacuate slowly - which might put your life and

-- Fire Fighters are not available for real emergencies - like one at home.

-- You might face a criminal investigation for wasting emergency resources.
+- Your school could get fined for hoax call out charges, which means they have less money to spend - If there is a real fire, your peers may not believe it and evacuate slowly which might put your life and - Fire Fighters are not available for real emergencies like one at home. - You might face a criminal investigation for wasting emergency resources.

-Hing the Alarm challenge is dangerous because it carries lots of risks.
+Ring the Alarm challenge is dangerous because it carries lots of risks.
 These include: